vlcty/check_tor/README.md

 I have this setup at home.
 For my LAN I've defined the address range 192.168.0.0/24.

 TOR-Server has the IP 192.168.0.250
 Icinga-Server has the IP: 192.168.0.247

-The `check_tor`-File is only on the icinga server but has to connect to the TOR-server.

 My tor config file looks like this:
 ```